vegarsti/vegardstikbakke.com/content/books/dealers-of-lightning.md

 ---
-title: "Dealers of Lightning"
+title: "Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age"
 author: "Michael A. Hiltzik"
 year_published: "1999"
-date_read: "2024-02"
+date_read: "2023-09-01"
 rating: 5
 ---

-The story of Xerox PARC and how a research lab shaped the future of computing.
-Incredible innovation and missed opportunities.